 Flare gun kits are crucial for emergency situations when boats need to send a signal to rescuers.
 It's up to your preference for what flare will suit you.

-A flare gun will be able to signal from afar and a standard flare will make enough smoke to signal an emergency situation to any passing by boats.
+A flare gun, as well as an air horn, will be able to signal from afar and a standard flare will make enough smoke to signal an emergency situation to any passing by boats.

 Also, with rare use and exposure to the elements, regularly check to be certain they're not damaged and still in good shape.